Basic avatar creation workflow from scratch Overview

 Export your model into FBX / OBJ and open it with your selected program.

-You can use Substance painter (Sub or One time buy on Steam), Mari (Pay or Sub), 3dCoat (1 time buy), Photoshop (Sub), Blender can also paint (Free), Zbrush also can paint (Sub), Mari (best skin painter but pretty expensive), dDo AKA Quixel for Photoshop (License), BodyPaint 3d (1 time buy), Krita (Free).
+- For making textures you can use Substance painter (Sub or One time buy on Steam), Mari (Pay or Sub), 3dCoat (1 time buy), Photoshop (Sub), Blender can also paint (Free), Zbrush also can paint (Sub), Mari (best skin painter but pretty expensive), dDo AKA Quixel for Photoshop (License), BodyPaint 3d (1 time buy), Krita (Free) , Photo Affinity (1 time buy also there is a Illustrator version too you can buy aside) or similar to substance ArmorPaint (1 time buy)

 For most of the avatar on VRC you find they are self illuminated textures and will only require you make a albedo Diffuse texture.
 In some cases you will like to add Emission texture for Shiny parts and on the Shader properties they add the “Outline” to make it look toon, with a contour line around.